svenkreiss/databench/docs/deploy.rst

 Deployment
 ----------

 The standard use case is to run ``databench`` locally.
-However, Databench can also be deployed on servers/platforms that support deploying Flask and WebSockets.
+However, Databench can also be deployed on servers/platforms that support deploying WebSocket applications.

 Heroku